pearcej/pearcej.github.io/csc493/r00d-project-concept-draft.md

 Hence, while it should be something you can be proud of, it should not be an unreasonably large project.

 This assignment is that you [pull the repo here](https://classroom.github.com/a/3_PDFE8Y) and use the README.md to create your first draft of your project concept proposal.
 Note that Github README files are typically written in an easy language called MarkDown.
-Here is a MarkDown [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) which includes a [Live Demo](http://www.markdown-here.com/livedemo.html).
+Here is a [MarkDown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) which includes a [MarkDown Live Demo](http://www.markdown-here.com/livedemo.html).

 The **Project Concept Proposal** is frequently the first document to be created in the software development life cycle.
 In industry, it concretely identifies a need or opportunity and demonstrates that the idea is likely to be a worthwhile investment by identifying potential impacts on company